 - Museo Julio C Tello

-This Paracas museum has just been reinaugurated after been closed for a long while following the earthquake.
+This Paracas museum was reinaugurated in 2016, having been closed following the 2007 earthquake.